Electric cars: Is it worth paying extra for a heat pump?

-Flick through the brochure for a new electric car and you might notice the availability of a heat pump, either as an option or a standard feature.
-But what is a heat pump and, if it’s an option, should you spend the extra money?
+Browse the online configurators for new electric cars and you might notice the availability of a heat pump, either as an option or a standard feature.
+But what is a heat pump and, if it costs extra, should you buy one?

-Heat pumps in electric cars are nothing new; in 2013, the Nissan Leaf became the first mass-produced EV to use a heat pump to warm the cabin, with the Kia Soul EV following suit in 2014.
-The tech has been developed in the subsequent decade, but the principles remain.
+Heat pumps in electric cars are nothing new.
+In 2013, the Nissan Leaf became the first mass-produced EV to use a heat pump to warm its cabin.
+The Kia Soul EV then followed suit in 2014.
+The technology has been developed over the subsequent years, but the principles remain the same.

 How does a heat pump work?

-In a petrol or diesel car, the engine generates enough excess heat to be used to warm the cabin; it’s how a car’s heater has traditionally worked.
+In a petrol or diesel car, the engine generates enough excess heat to warm the cabin; it’s how car heaters have traditionally worked.
 Because an electric motor is so efficient, there isn’t enough waste heat to warm the cabin, so an EV without a heat pump must rely on direct resistive heating to heat the traction battery and cabin.

 Electric car heat pump

-This creates extra load on the battery pack in winter months, reducing the range of an electric car by up to a half.
-Similarly, the range is also reduced in the summer when additional energy is required for cooling the battery pack and cabin.
+This creates extra load on the battery pack in the winter months, reducing the range of an electric car by up to half.
+Similarly, the range is also shortened in the summer when additional energy is required for cooling the battery pack and cabin.

-In cold weather tests, Mahle, which has built a heat pump known as an Integrated Thermal System (ITS), found that an EV with conventional electric heating had a cruising range of 100km (62 miles), but this increased to 116km (70 miles) when equipped with a heat pump.
+In cold weather tests, Mahle, which has built a heat pump known as an Integrated Thermal System (ITS), found an EV with conventional electric heating had a cruising range of 100 kilometres (62 miles), but this increased to 116 kilometres (70 miles) with a heat pump fitted.
 The German company says a heat pump will improve an EV’s range by between seven and 20 percent.

 Heat pumps are like household refrigerators, but in reverse.
 Rather than taking heat from inside and releasing it into the room, a heat pump uses heat generated by the components listed above to vaporise refrigerant from liquid to gas form.
 High-pressure gas is discharged from the compressor and forced into a condenser to be converted back into a liquid.
 This additional heat energy is harvested by the heat pump and used to warm the car’s interior.

-A heat pump doesn’t replace the car’s HVAC (heating, ventilation and air conditioning) system – climate control will always be the most effective way of warming and cooling a cabin – but it reduces the load on the battery and cuts energy consumption from the HVAC system.
+A heat pump doesn’t replace the car’s HVAC (heating, ventilation and air conditioning) system – climate control is the most effective way of warming and cooling a cabin – but it reduces the load on the battery and cuts energy consumption from the HVAC system.

 Electric car heat pump